...

 Key Takeaways:

-• Trail shoes prioritize traction, foot protection, and stability to handle roots, rocks, and uneven terrain
+• Trail shoes like the Nike Pegasus Trail 5 prioritize traction, foot protection, and stability.

-• Road shoes focus on light weight, cushioning, and smooth ride for miles on pavement
+• Road shoes like the On Cloudmonster focus on light weight, cushioning, and a smooth ride.

-• Choose trail shoes for technical single track and road shoes for smooth paths and bike trails
+• Choose trail shoes for technical single track and road shoes for smooth paths and bike trails.
+For a deep dive on technique for these terrains, see our guide on outdoor running techniques.

-The type of shoe you need depends on your running terrain.
-Many runners use both trail and road shoes.
-For mixed terrain, a road-to-trail hybrid shoe is ideal.
+The type of shoe you need depends entirely on your terrain.
+Many dedicated runners use both.
+For mixed terrain, a hybrid like the HOKA Challenger 7 is ideal.

 Apparel: Dressing for Success (and Survival)